codeperfectplus/SystemGuard/README.md

 - Responsive design that works on mobile, tablet, and desktop.
 - Update itself to the latest version.
 - Easy download and installation using a bash script.
+- Logged user and admin user will get the notification if the user kill some process manully on dashbaord.

 ## Product Screenshots 📸